melodyyangaws/sql-based-etl/README.md

 ![](/images/2-argo-scdjob.png)
 </details>

-5.Run the following to get your ARGO dashboard URL, then copy & paste to your web browser.
-Or simply get the URL from your deployment output.
+4.Go to the Argo dashboard.
+Can get the URL from your deployment output as well.

 ```
 $ ARGO_URL=$(kubectl -n argo get ingress argo-server --template "{{ range (index .status.loadBalancer.ingress 0) }}{{ . }}{{ end }}")
 $ echo ARGO DASHBOARD: http://${ARGO_URL}:2746
 ```

-6.Check your job status and applications logs on the dashboard.
+5.Check your job status and applications logs on the dashboard.
 ![](/images/3-argo-log.png)

 ## Create / test Spark job in Jupyter notebook

-Apart from orchestrating Spark jobs with a declarative approach, we introduce a configuration-driven design for increasing data process productivity, by leveraging an open-source [data framework ARC](https://arc.tripl.ai/) for a SQL-centric ETL solution.
+Apart from orchestrating Spark jobs with a declarative approach, we introduce a codeless, configuration-driven design for increasing data process productivity, by leveraging an open-source [data framework ARC](https://arc.tripl.ai/) for a SQL-centric ETL solution.
 We take considerations of the needs and expected skills from our customers in data, and accelerate their interaction with ETL practice in order to foster simplicity, while maximizing efficiency.

-1.Login to Jupyter Hub via a default username `sparkoneks` or your own one created during the dpeloyment.
+1.Login to Jupyter Hub.
+The default username is `sparkoneks`, or use your own login passed in as a dpeloyment parameter.
 The default password is `supersecret!`

 ```
 $JHUB_URL=$(kubectl -n jupyter get ingress -o json | jq -r '.items[] | [.status.loadBalancer.ingress[0].hostname] | @tsv')